 Many will read that and think I have strayed off the path but the important question is… Which path have I strayed from?
 I would say I have strayed off the path of making claims for the Bible it never makes for itself.
 From treating it as something it’s not.
 From asking questions it isn’t trying to answer and forcing it to share my concerns and values.
 I am trying to accept the bible as it is and not what I want it to be.
 As Pete Enns puts it, “God let’s his children tell their story.”

 With all of these problems I still love the Bible and hold it to be the most important work recorded human history.
 It is, dare I say, inspired… even divine.
 How about God breathed… and I don’t find that to be a contradiction with my above statements.
 The Bible is full of the most influential writings in the history of the world.
-The best evidence of it’s authority is the fact that millions have been changed by it’s words.
+Although it’s often seen as archaic, it sets an example in the fact that every time part of it was written it was the most progressive voice of it’s day.
+The best evidence of scriptures’s authority is the fact that millions have been changed by it’s words.
 It continues to challenge and grow people to this day.
 The history of the Bible’s effect is the best evidence of it’s authority.
 Still, the Bible’s influence on me is the only real evidence I need that it is in fact… sacred.